top of page

 Books

-The Islands-April 3rd, 2020
+April 3rd, 2020

-Chapter 1
+CHAPTER 1

 It’s a modest sailboat with a decent engine, but the seating on the deck leaves something to be desired, as does the demeanor of the captain.
-He’s hung over, I decide as the stale, slightly rotten scent of cheap rum squeezes through the large pores on his leathery skin and wafts toward me.
+He’s hung over, I decide as the stale, slightly rotten scent of cheap rum squeezes through the pores on his leathery skin and wafts toward me.

 Sherri, the captain’s girlfriend of twenty years, climbs effortlessly from the galley and places a gorgeous vegetable tray down in front us.
 “Appetizers,” she says, her bright teeth carving a smile on her caramel brown face.
 “Ben is heading out to a spot by Dog Island that will be better for snorkeling,” she adds as I start in on a zucchini strip.